aikiriao/AAD/README.md

 Ayashi Adaptive Differential pulse code modulation encoder / decoder

-This is the lossy audio codec inspired by IMA-ADPCM and ITU-T G.726.
+This is a lossy audio codec inspired by IMA-ADPCM and ITU-T G.726.

 # Usage